White Zombie (band): Major label years, mainstream success, and breakup (1991–1998)

 After searching for a record label and being turned down multiple times, the band turned toward RCA Records.
 However, Zombie opted for a recording contract with Geffen Records.
 Michael Alago, a representative of Geffen, became interested after hearing God of Thunder and watched one of their shows at Pyramid Club and liked them, mostly for their song "Soul-Crusher".
 The band produced a demo with the help of J. G. Thirlwell of Foetus and were signed to Geffen.

 On March 17, 1992, White Zombie released La Sexorcisto: Devil Music Volume One, the album which launched them into mainstream recognition.
-The band supported La Sexorcisto with a two-and-a-half-year-long tour, which saw them performing with numerous bands such as Pantera, Danzig, Kyuss, Testament, Megadeth, Sepultura, Suicidal Tendencies, Anthrax, Quicksand, Monster Magnet, Nudeswirl, Prong and The Obsessed.
-During the tour, Ivan de Prume left the band to pursue a career as a producer/engineer as well as drummer/percussionist and opened his own studio, Burningsound.
-He was replaced by Phil Buerstatte.
 The music videos for the songs "Thunder Kiss '65", "Black Sunshine" and "Welcome to Planet Motherfucker/Psychoholic Slag" (censored as "Welcome to Planet M.F.") went into regular rotation on MTV's Headbangers Ball, while each music video was featured on the TV show Beavis and Butt-head.
 This boosted the band's popularity, and led to La Sexorcisto selling over two-million copies in the U.S. alone.
+Rob Zombie later credited the appearances on Beavis and Butt-head as critical to the band's success ("We went from selling 500 records a week to 30,000"), and he also became friends with series creator Mike Judge.

-During this period, White Zombie had recorded several songs for movie soundtracks and various artists compilation albums, including "Feed the Gods" for the soundtrack to Airheads, "I Am Hell" for the Beavis and Butt-Head Experience compilation album and a cover version of Black Sabbath's "Children of the Grave", which appears on the tribute album Nativity in Black; each of these songs received airplay on active rock radio stations, while a music video "Feed the Gods" was released.
+The band supported La Sexorcisto with a lengthy tour of about 30 months.
+White Zombie gained mainstream attention due to the success of La Sexorcisto and to appearances on tours with prominent metal or hard rock bands such as Pantera, Danzig, Kyuss, Testament, Megadeth, Sepultura, Suicidal Tendencies, Anthrax, Quicksand, Monster Magnet, Nudeswirl, Prong and the Obsessed.
+During the tour, Ivan de Prume left the band to open his own recording studio, Burningsound.
+He was replaced by Phil Buerstatte.
+During this period, White Zombie had recorded several songs for movie soundtracks and various artists compilation albums, including "Feed the Gods" for the soundtrack to Airheads, "I Am Hell" for The Beavis and Butt-Head Experience compilation album and a cover version of Black Sabbath's "Children of the Grave", which appears on the tribute album Nativity in Black; each of these songs received airplay on active rock radio stations, while a music video "Feed the Gods" was released.